HemalathaRamanujam2022/us_accidents_analysis/mage_orchestration/README.md

--   The pipeline process downloads the accidents data from Kaggle, exports the raw file into GCS in .csv and parquet formats, extracts and stages the raw data, transforms and loads the data into partitioned fact tables and summary tables (dimensions and measures) in Big Query datasets.
+-   The pipeline process downloads the accidents data from Kaggle, exports the raw file into GCS in .csv and parquet formats, extracts and stages the raw data, transforms and loads the data into partitioned fact and summary tables (dimensions and measures) in BigQuery.